Working with scientific literature - Impact, quality and finding

 - A stronger competition between research groups that gives a higher chance that critical and important experiments are being repeated.

-One study investigated the cause of paper retractions (Fang et al., 2012).
-It shows that a majority of retractions result from fraud or suspected fraud.
+A study that investigated the cause of paper retractions (Fang et al., 2012) showed that a majority of retractions result from fraud or suspected fraud.

 It is important to note that wrong, falsified or controversial papers also can accumulate high impact factors.
 Hence, a high impact factor is not necessarily a sign of a high scientific quality.